deadmau915/Laravel_Course/README.md

    * How to create a delete functionality using Laravel

 14. Class 18: Create and Update
-   * How to create a CRUD
+   * How to make a CRUD

 ## Contclusion